-A: The great thing about prepaid debit is they offer the convenience of card payments, without needing good credit (like you would need for a credit card or checking account).
-For teens they also make sense, since teens aren’t old enough to get their own credit card.
+A: The great thing about prepaid debit cards is that they provide the convenience of card payments, without the requirement of good credit (like you would need for a credit card).
+For teens and college kids they also can make sense, since they aren’t old enough to get their own credit card until age 21.

-But be warned because there are a lot of shady prepaid debit card companies out there!
+But be warned because there are a lot of shady prepaid debit card companies out there that have found a myriad of ways to stick it to the public with all kind of fees!
 Make sure the card you choose has the benefits you need:

 Is it affiliated with a major payment network?

 Some sketchy companies advertise prepaid debit cards with no monthly fees but you can only use them for ATM transactions (since they aren’t affiliated with Visa/MasterCard/AmEx/Discover).
 So make sure the card is associated with one of those… that way you will be able to use it for purchases anywhere.